Russell-S-Harper/EXPLORE/README.md

 - numeric pad 1 and 0: accelerate and deaccelerate
 - cursor keys: climb, descend, turn left and right
 - mouse: slide around
-- left mouse click: "target" players, probably had some ideas for this at some time
+- left button mouse click: "target" players, probably had some ideas for this at some time
-- right mouse click: cycle to the next player (the two-triangle things, this was way before drones!)
+- right button mouse click: cycle to the next player (the two-triangle things, this was way before drones!)
 - escape: pause, press again to resume
 - CTRL-Q: quit, then displays a histogram<sup>†</sup> of how long it took to render all the frames